Vancouver Island Travel Guide

 The island is 285 miles (460km) long and 50 miles (80km) wide, with the Vancouver Island Ranges running down most of the island's length, dividing it into a drier, undulant east coast and a wetter, rockier west coast.

-The rugged west coast (known as the Pacific Rim) is littered with bays, inlets, and fjords, boasting beautiful landscapes and a diversity of wildlife.
-This makes it a popular spot for tourists, who come to indulge in hiking, fishing, kayaking with Orcas, whale watching, and more.
-This area does, however, receive some of the heaviest precipitation in the world and visitors should plan activities around the possibility of heavy storms in winter and plenty of rain year-round.
+Known as the Pacific Rim, the rugged west coast is littered with bays, inlets and fjords, boasting beautiful landscapes and a diversity of wildlife.
+This makes it a popular spot for tourists, who come to indulge in hiking, fishing, kayaking with orcas, whale watching, and more.
+But the area does receive some of the heaviest precipitation in the world and visitors should plan activities around the possibility of heavy storms in winter and plenty of rainfall throughout the year.

-Inland, one finds dozens of lakes (the largest of which is Kennedy Lake), and dominating the central part of the island is the popular Strathcona Provincial Park, home to the island's glaciers, including the largest, the Comox Glacier, as well an abundance of birds and wildlife that includes Roosevelt Elk, bears, cougars, and wolves.
+Inland, one finds dozens of lakes (the largest of which is Kennedy Lake).
+Dominating the central part of the island is the popular Strathcona Provincial Park, home to the island's glaciers, including the largest, the Comox Glacier, as well an abundance of birds and wildlife that includes Roosevelt Elk, bears, cougars and wolves.

-Victoria, on the southern tip of the island, is the capital of British Columbia, and home to just less than 50 percent of the island's population.
-The city is a major tourist destination and visitors flock to enjoy its many sights and sounds, including the Legislative Buildings, The Empress Hotel, Craigdarroch Castle, and the famous Butchart Gardens.
-Vancouver Island is well worth a visit and with so much to see and do, one could never claim to be bored.
+Victoria, on the southern tip of the island, is the capital of British Columbia, and home to just under 50 percent of the island's population.
+The city is a major tourist destination and visitors flock here to enjoy its many sights and sounds, including the Legislative Buildings, The Empress Hotel, Craigdarroch Castle and the famous Butchart Gardens.
+Vancouver Island is well worth a visit and with so much to see and do, visitors can hardly ever be bored.

 Become our Vancouver Island Travel Expert

 We are looking for contributors for our Vancouver Island travel guide.
 If you are a local, a regular traveller to Vancouver Island or a travel professional with time to contribute and answer occasional forum questions, please contact us.